trenztechno/pos-backend/MOBILE_APP_GUIDE.md

 ### Categories
 - `GET /items/categories/` - Get all categories (initial sync)
+  - Returns only vendor's own categories (vendor-specific, isolated)
 - `POST /items/categories/` - Create category (instant add)
+  - Creates category for the vendor (vendor-specific)
 - `PATCH /items/categories/<uuid>` - Update category
+  - Only vendor's own categories can be updated
 - `DELETE /items/categories/<uuid>` - Delete category
+  - Only vendor's own categories can be deleted
 - `POST /items/categories/sync` - Batch sync categories (offline sync)
+  - Syncs vendor's own categories only

+**Important:** Each vendor can only create and use their own categories.
+Categories are vendor-specific and isolated - vendors cannot see or use categories from other vendors.

 ### Items
 - `GET /items/` - Get all items (initial sync)